aks369/Countdown_timer_golang/README.md

 # Countdown_timer_golang
-countdown timer program for a deadline
+countdown timer program for a given time